Nonstationary Reinforcement Learning with Linear Function Approximation: Experiments

 The agent takes actions uniformly in \texttt{Random-Exploration}.
 In \texttt{Epsilon-Greedy}, instead of adding a bonus term as in \texttt{LSVI-UCB}, the agent takes the greedy action according to the current estimate of $Q$ function with probability $1-\epsilon$, and takes the action uniformly at random with probability $\epsilon$, where we set $\epsilon=0.05$.
 For \texttt{LSVI-UCB} and \texttt{LSVI-UCB-Restart}, we set $\beta=0.001cdH\sqrt{\log(200dT)}$.
+In addition, for \texttt{LSVI-UCB-Restart} we test the performance of two cases: (1) known global variation, where we set $W=\lceil B^{-1/2}T^{1/2}d^{1/2}H^{-1/2}\rceil H$; (2) unknown global variation (denoted \texttt{LSVI-UCB-Unknown}), where we set $W=\lceil T^{1/2}d^{1/2}H^{-1/2}\rceil H$ (the dynamic regret bound is $\tilde{O}(Bd^{5/4}H^{5/4}T^{3/4})$ for this case).
 For \texttt{ADA-LSVI-UCB-Restart}, we set the length of each block $M=\lceil 0.2T^{1/2}d^{1/2}H^{1/2}\rceil$.
 Note that the tuning of hyperparameters is different from our theoretical derivations by some constant factors.
 The reason is that the worst-case analysis is pessimistic and we ignore the constant factor in the derivation.